crashdean/UFOs/README.md

 ##  Results

 The initial website only had date as the filter for searching the sightings.
 The previewed date formate was displayed for the user to type the date and press search.
-This function was coded in the index.html page inside a div container and
+This function was coded in the index.html page inside a div container using Bootstrap as a css style.